Horse neglect case: Rufus Culliford narrowly escapes jail after horse Tubby reduced to 'bag of bones'

 The owner of an emaciated horse found by SPCA inspectors to be a "bag of bones" has today narrowly avoided jail and been banned from owning horses for three years.

 Rufus James Culliford was sentenced today after admitting a charge of failing to provide sufficient food for the animal.
-The charge carried a maximum penalty of 12 months in jail and/or $50,000 fine.
+The charge carried a maximum penalty of 12 months in jail and/or a $50,000 fine.

 The inspector saw an aged chestnut mare, known as Tubby, in "light body condition", with her ribs, backbone, and hip bones clearly visible.